 As alluded to earlier, there are a few circumstances where additional renters coverage is worth looking into.
 Extended coverage (also called a floater policy) is appropriate if you have a particularly expensive piece of jewelry, a valuable stamp collection, or other similar item that has especially high value.

 Similar to what I mentioned in my post about home insurance, the best renters insurance carriers provide access to an online quote tool.
-Getting a quote really is the only way you can see how much it will cost given your unique circumstances.
+Getting a quote is the best way to compare renters insurance prices since it’s the only way you can see how much it will cost given your unique circumstances.
 Many first-time purchasers are surprised at how affordable renters insurance is.
 Past studies by the Independent Insurance Agents & Brokers of America and Trusted Choice Independent Insurance Agents indicate the average price for $30,000 of renters coverage ranges from $12-$15 per month, while experts at the National Association of Insurance Commissioners suggest you can expect to pay $15-$30 for a policy depending on your level of coverage.

 I was curious to see how these numbers held up and got quotes from three different companies using the same renter profile.
 The quotes were generated for $30,000 worth of coverage, with replacement cost, for a rental unit just outside a major U.S. city.
 Here’s what the monthly rates looked like: